excellogalihs/arch/README.md

 mount /dev/sdX1 /mnt/boot
 ```

-**Why?** "Mounting" tells the live environment: *"when I write to `/mnt`, actually write to this partition."* The installer (`pacstrap`, next step) only knows how to install to `/mnt` — mounting is what connects that folder to your real drive.
+This tells the live environment "writes to `/mnt` go to this partition." `pacstrap` (next step) only knows how to install to `/mnt`, so this is what actually connects it to your real drive.

 ---